-Every tooth can be locked in position by right clicking on the tooth or the button "Lock Tooth".
-Unlocking proceeds similarly or the user can unlock all teeth at once.
+Every tooth can be locked in position by right clicking on the tooth and selecting "Lock Tooth" from the content menu.
+Unlocking proceeds in a similar manner, or the user can unlock all teeth at once by clicking on the "Unlock All Teeth" button.